What is the Positive Living Skills Initiative?

 The goal of the Positive Living Skills Wellbeing initiative is to not only support the social and emotional wellbeing of children, it also supports educators to meet their curriculum outcomes in all 5 areas of the Early Years Learning Framework (EYLF).

-It also enhances the ongoing culture of the centre community, supporting teachers and educators to build their confidence and communication skills via both the lessons and Professional Development, which represents an opportunity for teachers and educators to continue to build their own emotional intelligence in a safe and confidential environment.
+It also enhances the ongoing culture of the centre community, supporting teachers and educators to build their confidence and communication skills via both the lessons and Professional Development.
 The program also connects with families through the learning experiences and the online resource hub called the Family Link.